Forex Trading in Denmark and Danish FSA Forex Brokers

 - Registration number

-- The date the Danish FSA regulated broker received its license
+- Date the Danish FSA regulated broker received its licence

-- Type of business it is authorized for
+- Type of business it is authorised for

 Does the Danish FSA cooperate with other regulatory agencies?

-While there may not be one single regulatory authority for the whole of the Forex industry, there are a number of organizations which view this investment sector on a more international scale.
-The Danish FSA works closely with some of these international organizations.
-For example, the Committee of European Securities Regulators (CESR) and the International Organization of Securities Commissions (IOSCO).
+While there may not be one single regulatory authority for the whole of the Forex industry, there are a number of organisations that view this investment sector on a more international scale.
+The Danish FSA works closely with some of these international organisations; for example, the Committee of European Securities Regulators (CESR) and the International Organisation of Securities Commissions (IOSCO).

-You may or may not have heard of these organizations, but do you understand what they do?
+You may or may not have heard of these organisations, but if you have, do you understand what they do?

 The Committee of European Securities Regulators (CESR)

-This is a group of organizations with responsibility for regulating securities and futures markets across the globe.
-It has members from more than 100 different countries.
-And these members are responsible for regulating more than 95% of the world’s securities markets.
-It was created with the aim to help members promote high regulatory standards as well as to act as a forum in which members will be able to cooperate with each other as well as with other international organizations.
+This is a group of organisations with responsibility for regulating securities and futures markets across the globe.
+It has members from more than 100 different countries, and these members are responsible for regulating more than 95% of the world’s securities markets.
+It was created with the aim of helping members promote high regulatory standards, as well as acting as a forum in which members will be able to cooperate with each other and with other international organisations.

-When you’re considering Forex trading for your next investment you should first consider finding a regulated broker wherever you may live in the world.
-If you’re a resident of Denmark you should be looking for Forex brokers in Denmark regulated by the Danish FSA. most brokers are more than happy to comply with the regulatory body in its own country and may even choose to be regulated by more than one body.
+When you’re considering Forex trading for your next investment you should first consider finding a regulated broker, wherever you may live in the world.
+If you’re a resident of Denmark you should be looking for Forex brokers in Denmark regulated by the Danish FSA.
+Most brokers are more than happy to comply with the regulatory body in their own country, and may even choose to be regulated by more than one body.
 So what are the advantages of choosing a regulated broker?

-- A regulated broker will have to comply with recognized industry standard regulations, providing you with increased security, safety, and reliability
+- A regulated broker will have to comply with recognised industry standard regulations, providing you with increased security, safety, and reliability.

-- A regulated broker will generally be one who is not in the habit of using unethical practices
+- A regulated broker will generally be one that is not in the habit of using unethical practices.

-- Client funds tend to be kept in segregated accounts, and the broker should have sufficient funds to ensure contracts can be executed and completed
+- Client funds tend to be kept in segregated accounts, and the broker should have sufficient funds to ensure that contracts can be executed and completed.

 Should you choose a regulated broker or one with no regulation?
-It’s entirely up to you but don’t forget the increased protection provided by the regulations and the lower risk of falling victim to a scam.
+That’s entirely up to you, but don’t forget the increased protection provided by the regulations, and the lower risk of falling victim to a scam.